chrismurrph/cljs-translator/PROJECT_SUMMARY.md

 - `translate-component-call` - Converts component calls to Hiccup vectors
 - `extract-function-params` - Gets parameters from e/defn forms
 - `find-client-binding-body` - Handles both binding and non-binding e/client blocks
+- `translate-dom-element` - Handles DOM elements and preserves let bindings

 ### Testing Strategy
 - Each round adds new Electric→Re-frame examples
 - Tests verify translation output matches expected forms
 - All tests (old and new) must pass each round
 - Only ONE test with 'current' in its name writes to output files
-- Currently 6 tests passing covering:
+- Currently 8 tests passing covering:
   - Direct DOM translation
   - Empty functions
   - Single elements
   - Nested elements
   - Component calls and dependencies
   - File output with topological sorting
+  - Let bindings in e/defn forms

 ### The 'Current' Test Pattern
 The project uses a specific pattern for managing which test writes to the output files: